New Employee Orientation Checklist

 - Surface Maintenance

 - Fire Safety

 A Thorough Orientation (New Employee Orientation Checklist)

 Employees will know what is expected from them while employed at your establishment.
 By signing the new employee orientation checklist it will create a paper trail.
-If for some reason the staff member quits or is terminated the signed orientation may protect your business from unemployment filings or law suits.
+If for some reason the staff member quits or is terminated the signed orientation may protect your business from unemployment filings or lawsuits.
 Documentation in the workplace protects you.
-It is very important that you communicate to the new hires that the managers/owners takes the orientation process very seriously.
+It is very important that you communicate to the new hires that the managers and owners take the orientation process very seriously.
 Managers are the key to maintaining everything that was discussed in the orientation.
 Managers should consistently monitor the staff members, give direction and follow up on that direction daily.